panosc-eu/panosc/Work Packages/WP3 Data catalogue services/Minutes/20190523PaNOSCWP3Kick-OffMeeting.md

 CERIC

-* VUO is not a data catalogue
+* VUO is not a data catalogue - Icat will be used

-* Elettra uses VUO
+* CERIC partner facilities use the VUO for administrative tasks and proposals lifecycle management

-* Other CERIC partners have different or no solutions
+* only data obtained from investigations carried out at Elettra's beamlines are accessible from VUO (access is provided to the experimental team authorized by the principal investigator and appropriate facility staff).

 * Files are often HDF5, but not NeXus